ignite/cli/docs/guide/nameservice/02-messages.md

     syntax = "proto3";
     package cosmonaut.nameservice.nameservice;

-    // this line is used by starport scaffolding # proto/tx/import
+    // this line is used by ignite scaffolding # proto/tx/import

     option go_package = "github.com/cosmonaut/nameservice/x/nameservice/types";

     // Msg defines the Msg service.
     service Msg {
-    	// this line is used by starport scaffolding # proto/tx/rpc rpc BuyName(MsgBuyName) returns (MsgBuyNameResponse);
+    	// this line is used by ignite scaffolding # proto/tx/rpc rpc BuyName(MsgBuyName) returns (MsgBuyNameResponse);
     }

-    // this line is used by starport scaffolding # proto/tx/message message MsgBuyName {
+    // this line is used by ignite scaffolding # proto/tx/message message MsgBuyName {
     string creator = 1;
     string name = 2;